grafana/writers-toolkit/docs/sources/review/test-documentation-changes/index.md

 To run the local documentation web server, run `make docs` from the `docs/` directory.

 {{< admonition type="note" >}}
-Running `make docs` from the root of a repository produces the output `make: Nothing to be done for 'docs'.` instead of running the documentation web server.
+Running `make docs` from the root of a repository produces the output `make: Nothing to be done for 'docs'.` instead of running the local documentation web server.
-To run the web server, ensure that you are in the `docs/` directory.
+To run the local documentation web server, ensure that you are in the `docs/` directory.
 {{< /admonition >}}

 ## Run with specific projects

-Each repository has a list of projects to build by default when running `make docs` that's defined by the `PROJECTS` variable in `docs/variables.mk`.
+Each repository has a list of projects to build by default when running `make docs`, defined by the `PROJECTS` variable in `docs/variables.mk`.
 To override the defaults, provide the `PROJECTS` option to `make docs`.
-The argument is a space separated list of names of the projects.
+The argument is a space-separated list of names of the projects.

 The project name for a repository is the sub-directory of the `/docs/` directory in the website where the repository publishes documentation.
 For example: